Motivation¶

 Have you ever written and prototyped code in a high-level language and then found it necessary to rewrite or port it to a different language for performance?

-To run code in any programming language, some sort of translation into machine instructions (assembly code) needs to take place, but how this translation takes place differs between programming languages:
+To run code in any programming language, some sort of translation into machine instructions needs to take place, but how this translation takes place differs between programming languages:

-Interpreted languages like Python and R translate instructions line by line.
+Interpreted languages like Python (to some level) and R translate instructions at runtime;

 Compiled languages like C/C++ and Fortran are translated by a compiler prior to running the program.

-at the cost of waiting a bit longer for the first execution of any function.
+cost of waiting a bit longer for the first execution of any function.
+Indeed,

-Julia is highly composable, which means that by writing generic code, components (packages) that have been developed independently can simply be used together and the result is exactly what you would have dreamed about.
+Julia is highly composable, which means that by writing generic code, components (packages) that have been developed independently can simply be used together and the result is exactly what you would expect.

 A well known example is the interplay between DifferentialEquations.jl, a package for solving differential equations, and Measurements.jl, a package for working with magnitudes where uncertainties are explicitly reckoned.